jacobhrussell/aws-lambda-java-spring-boot-sqlite/README.md

-# aws-lambda-java-spring-boot-sqlite
+# AWS Lambda Function + Spring Boot + SQLite

-AWS Lambda Function Java Spring Boot with SQLite
+This repository is a reference implementation for a Spring Boot AWS Lambda Function using SQLite.